 So what water filter did I buy for my home?
 And more importantly, am I happy with it?

-I'll try not to make a long story even longer.
+I'll try not to make a long story even longer. (right Jacquie!)
 I landed on a counter-top drip filter system to meet my needs at home.
 Here's a link to see Terra2 at Greenfield Water Solutions, in case you're interested.
 I really like this company too.
 I've called them a few times.
 If you talk to Zach, tell him you heard about Greenfield Water Solutions from Jacquie Whitt.
 Hopefully he won't slam the phone down! hahaha.
-Anyway.
-So far I'm thrilled with the home filter system set up,
+I've used it for 1.5 years and have not had to replace filters.
+I clean the tank once a month or so depending on how heavy our use is.
+We use the filtered water for all homemade beverages.
+So far I'm thrilled with the home filter system set up.

 If you take this pod on your next trip, let me know how it works for you!
-Need a trip?
+Need help with a trip?
+Just call me in Virginia 757-714-6649.